-In October 1938 he had to leave Prague and went to London where he continued the business.
-In 1939 he obtained a visa for the USA.
-In 1944, Wieland Herzfelde founded the Aurora Verlag, the virtual successor of the Malik-Verlag in New York.
+In October 1938, Herzfelde fled to London where he continued his business.
+In 1939, he obtained a visa for the United States.
+He founded the Aurora Verlag - the successor of the Malik Verlag - in New York in 1944.

 See also: Aurora Verlag